Writing is the most challenging task I attempt. Sometimes I scream. Often I shout. Many days I want to pull my hair out.

 - I created the app Homophone Bingo.

-- In 2016, Houghton Mifflin Harcourt published my book, Moving Beyond Quadrant A.
+- In 2016, Houghton Mifflin Harcourt published my book, Moving Beyond Quadrant A: Developing Rigor, Relevance, and Learner Engagement in Your Classroom.

 And now I am writing and creating my own illustrations for a series of beginning reader chapter books!
 Do I love to write or what?